 7 Skills Every Data Scientist Should Have

-The essential skills that you should have if you’re contemplating a career as a data scientist include programming, statistical analysis, and more.
+The essential skills that you should have if you’re thinking about a career as a data scientist.

 7 essential skills for a data scientist